No dream comes true until you wake up and go to work

 Ralph Engelstad Arena in Grand Forks, North Dakota

-It’s impossible to describe the $104+ million Ralph Engelstad Arena in just a few words, but it is described by many as the “finest facility of its kind in the world.”
+It’s impossible to describe the $104+ million (over $250 million in value today) Ralph Engelstad Arena in just a few words, but it is described by many as the “finest facility of its kind in the world.”
 The 400,000 square foot arena is nothing but first class.
-All concourse floors are granite, each seat is constructed of leather and cherry wood, and there are 48 full luxury suites, two mini suites, and two enormous club rooms featuring the longest freestanding bars in the state.
-The training facility features a 10,000 sq. ft. weight room and underwater treadmill, fourteen locker rooms, the extra Olympic Sheet of Ice, and with the addition of the Betty Engelstad Sioux Center for the basketball and volleyball programs, what you have is more than a world-class facility; you have the Ralph Engelstad Arena.
+All concourse floors are granite, each seat is constructed of leather and cherry wood, and there are 48 full luxury suites, two mini-suites, two enormous club rooms featuring the longest freestanding bars in the state and the Sioux Shop retail store.
+The training facility features a newly renovated 12,500 sq. ft. weight room, multiple locker rooms, Olympic Arena, and the Betty Engelstad Sioux Center for the basketball and volleyball programs.
+What you have is more than a world-class facility; you have Ralph Engelstad Arena.

 The biggest attraction though, and the reason the arena was built, is University of North Dakota Hockey.
-In its inaugural season (2001-02) in the new Ralph Engelstad Arena, hockey attendance erupted into an all time high.
-All of the games in this 11,634 capacity hockey arena sold out in just 43 minutes after single game tickets went on sale for the inaugural season.
+In its inaugural season (2001-02) in the new Ralph Engelstad Arena, hockey attendance erupted into an all-time high.
+All of the games in this 11,566 capacity hockey arena sold out in just 43 minutes after single-game tickets went on sale for the inaugural season.

-Since opening its doors on October 5, 2001, the Ralph Engelstad Arena has played host to many big attractions, such as Kenny Chesney, Carrie Underwood, Sugarland, the Minnesota Wild, Brad Paisley, Toby Keith, Andre Agassi and Andy Roddick and many other entertainers and professional sport teams.
+Since opening its doors on October 5, 2001, the Ralph Engelstad Arena has played host to many big attractions, such as Kenny Chesney, Carrie Underwood, Kane Brown, Keith Urban, the Minnesota Wild, Elton John, Andre Agassi and Andy Roddick tennis, and many other entertainers and professional sports teams.